Update your information

 Student information and public records

-Your student information first appears in the search when you register for classes for the first time.
-You can make changes to your privacy settings in the My Info tab of MyU at any time throughout your academic career.
+Your student information will first appear in the directory information on the first day of the term for the first class you take as a student.
+You can suppress your directory information in the My Info tab of MyU at any time throughout your academic career.

 To understand what information is public, refer to the Board of Regents Student Education Records policy.